eserlxl/aurgen/README.md

 ## PKGBUILD Generation

-aurgen automatically generates and manages PKGBUILD files through a template-based system:
+AURgen automatically generates and manages PKGBUILD files through a template-based system:

 ### PKGBUILD.0 Template

 - `PKGBUILD.0` is the canonical template for your package's build instructions
 - All automated PKGBUILD generation and updates are based on this file
 - You should edit `PKGBUILD.0` directly for any customizations
-- If the file is missing or invalid, aurgen will regenerate it and back up the previous version as `PKGBUILD.0.bak`
+- If the file is missing or invalid, AURgen will regenerate it and back up the previous version as `PKGBUILD.0.bak`

 ### Automatic Generation

-If `PKGBUILD.0` doesn't exist, aurgen can automatically generate a basic template with:
+If `PKGBUILD.0` doesn't exist, AURgen can automatically generate a basic template with:
 - **Metadata Extraction**: Automatically extracts package name, version, description, and license from the project
 - **Build System Detection**: Detects CMake, Make, Python setuptools, npm, Rust, Go, Java, Meson, or Autotools
 - **Dependency Detection**: Automatically populates `makedepends` based on detected build systems and project files